 Regular attendance is considered essential for learning at St. John School.
 Students need to develop the work habits and responsibilities required of all of us as we go through life.
-When a student is absent from school, a parent/legal guardian must telephone the school between 8:30 and 9:30 to report the reason for absence.
+When a student is absent from school, a parent/legal guardian must send an email to attendance@sjwestschool.org by 9:30am.
+Please copy the child's homeroom teacher on the email.
+If you are unable to send an email, please telephone the school between 8:30 and 9:30 to report the reason for absence.
 All absences and tardiness become part of a student's permanent record.

 There are regularly scheduled vacations and holidays in the school calendar, which is based on mandated instructional days by the State of Maryland and the Archdiocese of Baltimore.
 Please check these ahead of time when scheduling trips or doctor's appointments.
 Permission may not be given by any teacher or administrator for students to be absent for extra vacations or holidays.
 These decisions are the responsibility of the parents.
-Prolonged unauthorized absences can and does affect students' grades and academic standing.
+Prolonged unauthorized absences can and will affect students' grades and academic standing.
 The school cannot be responsible for the consequences of these absences.
 Personal instruction delivered by the teacher cannot be replicated.
 Missed work and assignments may only be obtained upon return and provided that missed work assignments may not be available for all absences, as they are dependent upon the nature of the work.
 Teachers are not responsible for creating alternative assignments or experiences for absent students.